 The Second Vatican Council (1962-1965) was a watershed event in the history of the Church.
 The Council ushered in many unprecedented reforms and its effects still influence the church today.

 The Second Vatican Council (1962-1965) was a watershed event in the history of the Church.
 The Council ushered in many unprecedented reforms and its effects still influence the church today.
-Join us at 7PM, Wednesday, October 16, Gym of the Religious Education Center to listen to Dr. Joan Kelly address the parish on one of Vatican II’s most significant documents titled the Dogmatic Constitution on the Church, Lumen Gentium.
+Join us at 7PM, Monday, October 28, Faith Center Munro Room to listen to Dr. Joan Kelly address the parish on one of Vatican II’s most significant documents titled the Dogmatic Constitution on the Church, Lumen Gentium.
 Viewing the Church as the People of God this document had a major impact on the role of the laity in the Church and called all of us to a renewed appreciation of our Christian vocation rooted in the sacraments of Baptism and Confirmation.